 Let’s be real, talking to your parents about cannabis at any age can feel a little daunting — but there are a few ways to make the conversation go smoothly.
-Today, we dive into the simple, yet effective ways you can bring cannabis, CBD to be exact, into conversation with your elders to share this life-changing wellness hack.
+Today, we dive into the simple, yet effective ways you can bring CBD into conversations with your elders to share this life-changing wellness hack.

 There’s a lot of talk nowadays about cannabis.
 Whether or not you live in a legal state, you can find cannabis leaves popping up on magazine covers at your local grocery store, you may hear your personal trainer raving how it is the ultimate post-workout recovery, and your favorite Instagram influencer posting about how it lessened her social anxiety.
 To put it straight, it’s hard to miss the constant conversations around CBD — unless you live under a rock.